Federal Climate Funding > Landlords > I want:

 Am I eligible?

-Owners of eligible HUD-assisted multifamily properties.
+Owners of eligible HUD-assisted multifamily properties were eligible.

 How can I access the money?

-Funding to increase energy efficiency and improve the comfort of buildings.
+Loans and grants to increase energy efficiency and improve the comfort of buildings.

 What does this funding get me?